coderanger/coderanger.net/content/posts/hire-me.md

 side you can check out my guide to using [K8s and Jenkins](/jenkins/) or my guide to [Kubernetes community resources](/so-you-want-to-k8s/).

-Before my days fighting in the "is DevOps even a thing?" wars, I was mostly a Python web developer.
+Before my days fighting in the "What is DevOps?" wars, I was mostly a Python web developer.
 Originally on Trac, and then later with Django.
 I also had a brief sojourn as one of the security team at OLPC, we had containers before it was cool.
 You can find more details [in my resume](/resume/).